xcat2/confluent-docs/docs/confluentdiscovery.md

 As a prelude for automatic discovery, first define the node using the values that it should be configured with at the end, regardless of current configuration.
-For example, we will define 42 nodes (`n1` through `n42`) that upon completion should have an xClarity Controller with the address '10.2.3.(node number)', the username `admin`, and the password `Passw0rd12`.
+For example, we will define 42 nodes (`n1` through `n42`) that upon completion should have an xClarity Controller with the address '10.2.3.(node number)', and the username and password of your choice.
 Here we will use a group to hold the patterns and just define the nodes with just the single group membership:

-    nodegroupdefine compute bmc=10.2.3.{n1} bmcuser=admin bmcpass=$YOURPASS
+    nodegroupdefine compute bmc=10.2.3.{n1}
+    nodegroupattrib compute -p bmcuser bmcpass
     nodedefine n1-n42 groups=compute

+This will interactively prompt for username and password.
+This is the desired username and password not necessarily the current.
+If the devices are at factory default, then they will be changed automatically to the password and username given.

 If no value is provided for `bmc` it will not try to program IPv4 addresses, but will instead collect fe80:: ip addresses.
 This is useful to have confluent commands work regardless of IPv4 misconfiguration, but may not be obvious to all users.